Magnetar counterparts, kinematics and birth sites with HST and JWST: Results

 \subsection{Transverse velocities}

-For the six NIR counterpart identifications with proper motion measurements, figures visualising the fits are given in Figures \ref{fig:pmfit1} and \ref{fig:pmfit2} of the Appendix.
-We convert the peculiar proper motion into a transverse velocity by adopting the distances listed in Table \ref{tab:mu}.
-These six velocities are supplemented by XTE\,J1810 \citep{2020MNRAS.498.3736D}, 1E\,1547 \citep{2012ApJ...748L...1D}, SGR\,1806 and SGR\,1900 \citep{2012ApJ...761...76T} and Swift\,J1818 \citep{2024ApJ...971L..13D}, for a total of 11 magnetars with transverse velocity measurements.
-The proper motions, distances and velocities of these additional six magnetars are provided in Table \ref{tab:extra} of the Appendix.
-The transverse velocity of SGR\,J1745 has also been measured \citep{2015ApJ...798..120B}, but it is likely bound to Sgr A$^{\star}$, so we do not consider it further.
+For the six NIR counterpart identifications with proper motion measurements, figures visualising the fits are given in Figures \ref{fig:pmfit1} and \ref{fig:pmfit2}.
+In each of the four cases where we measure the proper motion of an object which already has a previous measurement, our results are fully consistent with the previous results (listed in Table \ref{tab:mu}), with uncertainties typically reduced by a factor of $\sim$2.
+We convert peculiar proper motions into transverse velocities by adopting the distances listed in Table \ref{tab:mu}.
+Our six magnetar velocities are supplemented by XTE\,J1810 \citep{2020MNRAS.498.3736D}, 1E1547 \citep{2012ApJ...748L...1D}, SGR1806 and SGR1900 \citep{2012ApJ...761...76T} and SWIFTJ1818 \citep{2024ApJ...971L..13D}, for a total of 11 magnetars with transverse velocity measurements.
+The proper motions, distances and velocities of these additional six magnetars are provided in Table \ref{tab:mu}.
+The transverse velocity of SGRJ1745 has also been measured \citep{2015ApJ...798..120B}, but it is likely bound to Sgr A$^{\star}$, so we do not consider it further.

 The cumulative distribution of the 11 magnetar velocities is shown in Figure \ref{fig:vt}.
 We generate 1000 realisations of the distribution by sampling the proper motion uncertainties, assuming they are Gaussian.
 We note that distance uncertainties are not accounted for, and although these can be considerable \citep[only two magnetars have a parallax measurement,][]{2020MNRAS.498.3736D,2024ApJ...971L..13D}, they are hard to formally quantify.
 Each step in the distribution is labelled by the method through which the best available proper motion was measured.
 We note that parallaxes are unlikely to strongly influence our proper motion measurements: for even the closest magnetars ($\sim$1\,kpc), the maximum positional shift due to parallax would be $\sim$1\,mas, and hence $<$0.2\,mas\,yr$^{-1}$ over the baselines probed, if such a shift were mis-attributed to proper motion.
 This is typically a factor of $\sim$10 or more lower than the proper motions measured (see Table \ref{tab:mu}).